Download the full PDF for California

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-California ranks 28th in the nation.
+California is tied for 28th in the nation.

 The 10-year high for the labor force participation rate in California was 63 percent in February 2020, and the 10-year low was 59.6 percent in May 2020.

-The national labor force participation rate fell by 0.1 percentage points to 62.4 percent in December.
+The national labor force participation rate fell by 0.1 percentage points to 61.8 percent in April.